Wondering if your company is OKR ready?

 Mistake #3: Creating Unmeasurable Goals

-OKR is all about establishing measurable, attainable, relevant, and time-bound objectives.
+OKR methodology is all about establishing measurable, attainable, relevant, and time-bound objectives.

 The most important outcomes ought to have a numerical value.
 Without a means of measurement, it is impossible to tell whether or not progress is being made toward the goal.